HOW TO DIY A HASTINGS STOCK TANK POOL

 1) Level the Ground Beneath the Stock Tank

-Here is a simple and probably the most common method - (Use Leveling Sand)
+Here is a simple and probably the most common method - (Use Leveling Sand or Paver Base)

 2) Drill Your Filter Pump Holes (on Hastings Stock Tanks)

-Once your tank is positioned in place or if you know where you want your equipment holes...Measure and mark them with a sharpie (making sure the whole valve diameter surface will sit flat and be clear of any tank reinforcing ridges) and drill your holes in the middle section of the stock tank using a 2-3/4 inch arbor or hole saw.
-You can choose to make them level (Fig 1) to each other or you can slightly offset (Fig 2) the intake hole lower and the outlet hole slightly higher.
-We recommend 12" to 60" apart.
+Once your tank is positioned in place or if you know where you want your equipment holes...Measure and mark them with a sharpie (making sure the whole valve diameter surface will sit flat and be clear of any tank reinforcing ridges) and drill your holes in the middle section of the stock tank using a 2-3/4 inch hole saw.
+You can choose to make them level (Fig 1) to each other or you can slightly offset (Fig 2) the intake hole lower and the outlet hole slightly higher (which is our preference).
+Make sure the right side hole is the lower hole since this is the intake and the hose will connect to the pump which is on the left side and this will make sure your hoses do not have to cross each other.
+We recommend 12" to 60" apart (we usually drill 24" apart).
 Keep your hose management in mind when you pick your hole spacing distances.
 The closer the holes are together the smaller the equipment footprint will be, if you want to hide the equipment in a box, or in landscaping, etc. TIP: You will need a powerful and high RPM (fast spinning) drill to get the job done.
 An old-fashioned corded drill and most newer 20V cordless drills work, but not all will have enough RPM's...Wear safety glasses!
 It's also not a bad idea to place a drop cloth or plastic, etc. in the tank under the area you will be drilling to catch the metal filings or you can drill with the tank positioned upside down.